zubanls/zuban/README.md

 - **Open Source License**: [GNU Affero General Public License v3.0](LICENSE) (AGPL-3.0).
   You may use, modify, and distribute this project under the terms of the AGPL-3.0.
 - **Commercial License**: Available for organizations that prefer not to comply with the AGPL.
-  Contact is available on https://zubanls.com for commercial licensing options.
+  Contact info (at) zubanls.com for commercial licensing options.

 By contributing to this project, you agree that your contributions will be licensed under both the AGPL-3.0 and the commercial license.